 Suffering: The Unique Novelty of Mixture

 Reality is a co-creation of Love and Power, where we can both experience and lack Their experience.
-It is the nature of the Novel Universe that the experience of Love is optional, but Power is not– consumption is non-negotiable.
+It is the nature of the Novel Universe that the experience of Love is optional, but Power is not – consumption is non-negotiable.
 Love is incongruent with exerting one’s Power, yet, still, Love persists as one of reality’s two fundamental elements, and for some, equally necessary for survival.

 To suffer is not the only reason we exist; however, it is a most useful, unique novelty, often applied with little to no warning.
 While in its panicked clutches, either compassion or control will suddenly appear to be the only way to escape torment, but our selection says less about the effectiveness of our options and more about the depth of our desires.
 Although we might regret choices made as we suffered, it still leaves us humbled to know what we are capable of, to have gained a fuller story of our preferences’ true complexities.
 Through suffering, the two frameworks rise in stark relief, allowing the sharpest, personal view of Their value for each of us.
-In death, we’re enveloped by one framework or the other– only here might we have the rare opportunity to simultaneously tinker unencumbered with our relationship to Love and Power.
+In death, we’re enveloped by one framework or the other – only here might we have the rare opportunity to simultaneously tinker unencumbered with our relationship to Love and Power.

-First, read our philosophy to better understand our Creed.
+Read our philosophy to better understand our Creed.

 Previous